 COVID-19 Travel Advisory: Entry to Bahrain is restricted to Bahraini citizens, residents, GCC citizens who do not need a visa, passengers eligible to obtain a visa on arrival, passengers with a valid eVisa, diplomats, military personnel, airline crew, or holders of official, service or UN passports.

-All passengers must undergo a COVID‑19 PCR test (at their own expense) on arrival.
+All other passengers must undergo a COVID‑19 PCR test (at their own expense) on arrival.
 Arriving passengers must remain in self‑isolation until they receive the result of the COVID‑19 PCR test.

 Sourced from: www.emirates.com